kraftdenker/ZAPiXWEB/README.md

 up" with the scroll bar until the date of interest.
 It will download locally the message attachments.
 Copy and paste all SPIZAPiXWEB.js code into browser console + ENTER.
 (For Copy you can execute shell scripts for each specific O.S. that copy code to transfer-area: ZAPiXWEB_WIN.bat,ZAPiXWEB_iOS.sh, ZAPiXWEB_LINUX.sh)

-Choose opetions at webinterface on left corner of the screen.
+Choose options at webinterface on left corner of the screen.

 In Firefox console, you have to manually type "allow paste" into the console to enable pasting.